-INSTRUCTION: When paperwork arrives at MCF-LL via mail, fax, or process servers, staff must follow the procedures outlined below.
+INSTRUCTION: When paperwork arrives at MCF-LL via mail, fax, or process servers, staff must follow these facility specific procedures.

 Affidavit – document to be notarized that provides the name of the staff serving the offender or serving the warden with the paperwork on a specified date.

-Legal papers – all legal documents that are required to be personally served to an individual including, but not limited to: pending criminal charges, orders for protection, and civil actions (divorce, child custody, child support, paternity), and restraining orders.
+Legal papers – all legal documents that are required to be personally served to an individual including such examples as: pending criminal charges, orders for protection, civil actions (i.e., divorce, child custody, child support, and paternity cases), and restraining orders.